1871fotc/fotc/docs/about/data.md

 - Trove - document articles
 - dbpedia - entries

-Geographic locations should be described as latitude, longitude coordinates in the WGS84 datum to aid integration and presentation on the web.
+Geographic locations should be described as latitude, longitude coordinates in the [WGS84 datum](https://www.spatial.nsw.gov.au/__data/assets/pdf_file/0008/224396/WGS84_and_Australias_misaligned_web-maps_Information_Sheet.pdf) to aid integration and presentation on the web.
+Alternatively all data should be supplied in a common Datum, ideally [GDA2020](https://www.icsm.gov.au/gda2020), or  the dated GDA94.

 ## Data Publishing